-When it comes to qualifying an exam, it requires a lot many things to make sure you fare well in it, out of which ‘preparation’ is one of the most important and foremost things to be planned.
+IBPS PO DESCRIPTIVE PAPER: When it comes to qualifying for the IBPS PO, it requires a lot many things to make sure you farewell in it, out of which ‘preparation’ is one of the most important and foremost things to be planned.

 “By failing to prepare, you are preparing to fail “.

-Descriptive paper is there to test both your English language and the writing skills.
+IBPS PO Descriptive paper is there to test both your English language and writing skills.
 For both of them, you need to develop a regular reading habit which will help you in gaining knowledge along with learning how to arrange your words in a suitable manner.

 Let’s look into the details of the IBPS PO ENGLISH DESCRIPTIVE PAPER format.